10 Best Herbal Syrups For Foot Pain

 capsicum annuum syrup

-Capsicum annuum, commonly known as chili pepper, has been traditionally used in herbal remedies for its anti-inflammatory and analgesic properties.
+Capsicum annuum, commonly known as chili pepper, has been explored for its potential therapeutic effects when used in herbal syrups for alleviating foot pain.